pivotal/docs-tap/scalability.hbs.md

 | tap-telemetry/tap-telemetry-informer | 100&nbsp;m/1000&nbsp;m | 100&nbsp;m/**2&nbsp;Gi** | | Yes| No | Yes| tap-values |

 - CPU is measured in millicores. m = millicore.
 1000 millicores = 1 vCPU.
-- Memory is measured Mebibyte and Gibibyte.
+- Memory is measured in Mebibyte and Gibibyte.
 Mi = Mebibyte.
 Gi = Gibibyte
 - The changed values are marked in bold and the values in regular fonts are default ones set during regular TAP installation
 - In some of the above values, Request and Limits are set equally so that the pod is allocated in a node where the requested limit is available